Burkina Faso

 Development Challenges

 Burkina Faso is a landlocked economy which faces a number of development challenges.
-This includes the continuously high share of the population, about 40%, which lives below the national poverty line as well as persistent security risks.
+This includes the continuously high share of the population, about 40%, living below the national poverty line as well as persistent security risks.
 Nonetheless, economic indicators in recent years suggested a stable macroeconomic environment.

 Usage of EBA Preferences

-Currently about 15% of EU imports from Burkina Faso make use of the preferential access granted by the EBA.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 95%.
+Currently about 21% of EU imports from Burkina Faso make use of the preferential access granted by the EBA (much of the rest is gold, which attracts no duties in the EU).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 92% in 2023.

 Economic Impact

-Ony 17% of Burkina Faso's exports to the European market are eligible for EBA preferences.
+Share of Burkina Faso's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification